ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 View the summary and detailed information of the VMware vCenter Server® instances that are provisioned for different user accounts.

+New deployments of vCenter Server multizone instances are not supported.
+{:deprecated}

-## Procedure to view the vCenter Server instances summary
+## Procedure to view summary for vCenter Server instances
 {: #vc_viewinginstances-procedure-view-inst-summary}

 To view a summary of all the vCenter Server instances that are provisioned for a user account, complete the following steps: